-Refunds will be issued for cancellations up to December 31st, 2020 and will be subject to a $75 administration fee.
-No cancellations or refunds after January 1st, 2021.
-If you have to cancel your registration after January 1st, you may transfer your registration to another attendee, no later than April 1st, 2021.
-Registrations are non-transferrable after April 1st, 2021.
-Transfers are the responsibility of the registrant and must be agreed to in writing by TPM before transfer.
-To cancel or transfer your registration, please contact us at firstname.lastname@example.org
+Full refunds for the Orlando and Virtual conference will be given until 12/31/2022.
+If you need to cancel your registration after 12/31/22, you may transfer your registration to another attendee until 3/27/2023.
+Registrations are non-transferrable after 3/27/2023.
+All transfers are the responsibility of the registrant and must be agreed to in writing by TPM before transfer.
+To cancel or transfer your registration, please contact us at firstname.lastname@example.org.

 Program, Activity or Event Changes

 The Photo Managers reserves the right to make Conference policy, program, event and schedule changes, additions or cancellations for any reason.
 Instructors and speakers are confirmed when listed but may be subject to change due to illness or other unexpected conflicts.

 Audio recording, video recording, streaming, or broadcasting of any type during any part of our program is prohibited unless expressly consented to in writing by The Photo Managers.
 Photography is permitted unless explicitly prohibited by a presenter at the commencement of their session.
 By appearing at or attending the Conference, Attendee agrees that TPM and its authorized representatives may conduct interviews and may take photographs and/or record video directly or indirectly of you at any time during the event.
 You authorize event management all rights necessary to record Attendee during the event and to use any or all portion of such photographs or video recordings at any time in the future for educational, informational, commercial or any other business and in any form and waive right or approval of the uses and any claim for compensation.